 Buy recycled products.
 Paper made with 100% recycled content uses 44% less energy, produces 38% less greenhouse gas emissions, 41% less particulate emissions, 50% less wastewater, 49% less solid waste and 100% less wood.
 Generally, recycled products (such as computer paper, toilet paper, tissues, tampons, etc.) are not more expensive than regular products.
 So do it to it.
 Treecycle has just about every office and household product made from completely recycled products for cheap.

-: If you are taking notes for a class or meeting, use the whole paper.
+Make the most of your paper: If you are taking notes for a class or meeting, use the whole paper.
 Don’t make bullet lists in the middle of the page with your huge handwriting.
 If you are printing, print double-sided and use the smallest margins possible.

 Cloth: Yes, the fabric of our lives.
 It is not only for wearing!
 Cloth napkins reduce so much paper trash, and they are reusable so you don’t have to go buy more all the time.
 This will encourage you to be a more elegant eater as well!
 Cloth towels are wonderful as well.
 Cut your old towels up into rags and use them for when you are cleaning.
 I know sometimes you don’t want to get your towels dirty by using them to dry up spilled wine or cat pee or whatever.
 So here is the compromise: because you are using so many less paper towels, you can afford to buy one or two rolls of recycled paper towels, and use those when whatever you need to clean up is too nasty to use a rag or towel.
 You are going to have to do laundry, period.